 Inductance (MIG).
 Although the action is different, this is similar to arc force in stick that helps change the puddle characteristics and defines the feel of the arc, whether stiff, or soft and fluid.
 It is a relative amount and cannot be turned off completely.
 The user may also notice that the arc width is also controlled to a small extent.
-If in doubt as to a proper setting in manual mode check the PowerSet mode.
-The PowerSet function gives excellent range recommendations for each wire feed function.
-Inductance should never be set lower than the minimum settings provided in PowerSet mode or unsatisfactory performance may be experienced.
+The Inductance setting is as important as setting Volts or Amps and should not be ignored.